The 10 Essential Campfire Cooking Tools I Can’t Live Without

 A cast-iron skillet is essential for cooking foods that can’t be grilled directly over the fire, like eggs, bacon, or steak with a nice fat cap, without the flare-ups you’d get from cooking directly on the flames.

-I specifically use a cast-iron grill pan because we don’t eat a lot of eggs or breakfast while camping (I know - we’re weird), and it handles everything else perfectly.
+I use a cast-iron grill pan since we don’t cook many eggs while camping (I know - we’re weird), and it handles everything else beautifully.
+We lucked out when we found this one left behind by other campers—after cleaning it up, we’ve loved using it ever since.

 My Product Recommendation